Reasons for Uncertified Results in Duolingo English Test (DET)

 Network instability.

-- A VPN, unstable Wi-Fi, ISP throttling, packet loss, or a mid-test drop can flag you
+- A drop mid-test can flag you

 Forbidden software.